 Can you transport an electric bike on a bike rack?

 Transporting an electric bike requires a bit more attention than a classic bike.
-Between its weight, often between 20 and 30 kg, and its larger dimensions, installing it on certain bike racks can quickly become a challenge.
-Before hitting the road, some checks are necessary to ensure everyone's safety.
+Between its weight, often between 20 and 30 kg, and its larger dimensions, installation on some bike racks can quickly become a challenge.
+Before hitting the road, a few checks are necessary to ensure everyone’s safety.

 electric bike attachment on bike rack